OVERVIEW: The Ittleson Foundation prioritizes mental health projects and initiatives, AIDS, and the Environment.

-IP TAKE: The Ittleson Foundation uses what it calls a "venture capitalist" approach when granting funds in the mental health area.
-High-risk, high-yield projects still in their early stages are funded over more conservative proposals.
-Along with a focus on adolescents, this concentration on innovation could either limit your chances or be a huge asset to those outfits just starting out.
-Don't expect a big payout, though; Ittleson grants rarely exceed $50,000.
+IP TAKE: The Ittleson Foundation uses what it calls a "venture capitalist" approach when grantmaking in the mental health area.
+It supports high-risk, high-yield projects still in their early stages over more conservative proposals.
+Ittleson grants are modest and rarely exceed $50,000.

 PROFILE: Created by financier Henry Ittleson in 1932, the Ittleson Foundation has recognized mental health as a public health issue for nearly a century.
 The foundation seeks to serve “the needs of the underprivileged” and “provide funds for new initiatives and model projects that have the potential to greatly enhance public policy and the lives of fellow citizens.”
-Its Mental Health grantmaking program revolves around the elimination of stigmas and stereotypes related to mental illness, improving access to mental health care, as well as to organizations working in preventative mental healthcare.
-Though Ittleson includes all age groups in its grantmaking, it has a special place in its heart for youth and adolescents, including the parents, teachers and caregivers that have close contact and relationships with young people.
+Its Mental Health grantmaking program supports the elimination of stigmas and stereotypes related to mental illness, improving access to mental health care, as well as to organizations working in preventative mental healthcare.
+Though Ittleson includes all age groups in its grantmaking, it prioritizes support for youth and adolescents, including the parents, teachers and caregivers that have close contact and relationships with young people.

-A relatively small grant maker, grant amounts tend to range from $5,000 to $50,000.
-Just because Ittleson is smaller than, say, HHMI, that doesn’t mean it should be discounted or passed over as a significant mental health grant maker.
-Unlike those big $100 million funders, Ittleson does not give grantmaking priorities to large organizations.
+Ittleson grant amounts range from $5,000 to $50,000.
+Even though its grants are modest, grant seekers should not overlook Ittleson as a significant mental health grant maker.
+Unlike larger funders, Ittleson does not prioritize support for large organizations.
 This makes the Ittleson a great resource for smaller, community-based foundations.
 Look at past mental health grantees here.

 Ittleson's grant application process is pretty straightforward.
-Simply send a letter of inquiry to the Executive Director outlining your organization's project, along with a budget and proof of non-profit status.
-If the board decides your initiative falls within the foundation's targeted areas, then more information will be requested.
+Grant seekers should dimply send a letter of inquiry to the Executive Director outlining their organization's project, along with a budget and proof of non-profit status.
+If the board decides the initiative falls within the foundation's targeted areas, they will request more information.

 Keep in mind that though Ittleson awards grants on a national basis, much of the mental health funding is sent to New York-based organizations.
 Programs with a local focus that have little to no chance of national replication do not typically receive grants.
-All inquiry letters must be received by September 1st.
+Grant seekers should submit all inquiry letters by September 1st.